observablehq/inputs/README.md

 viewof time = Button("Refresh", {value: null, reduce: () => Date.now()})
 ```

 If *content* is an array or iterable, then multiple buttons will be generated.
-Each element in *content* should be a tuple [*contenti*, *reducei*], where *contenti* is the content for the given button (a string or hTML), and *reducei* is the function to call when that button is clicked.
+Each element in *content* should be a tuple [*contenti*, *reducei*], where *contenti* is the content for the given button (a string or HTML), and *reducei* is the function to call when that button is clicked.
 For example, to have a counter that you can increment, decrement, or reset to zero:

 ```js
 viewof counter = Button([